 It’s mushroom season and while foraging I found a huge stand of bolete mushrooms growing under maple and oak trees on the edge of my forest.
 I’m a novice forager, so I had FOUR separate people confirm that what I had was edible.
 Before proceeding to eat any mushroom, you must first be certain of its identity.
 Seek the counsel of experts as it’s simply not worth making a mistake in this case.
 Even as my mushrooms are cooking, I’m still worried about eating them.
 A couple of neighbors have applauded my courage, so it’s safe to assume I will have what I cook all to myself.
 I will keep readers posted as to the state of my stomach.
 Over the next month or so, I will be taking some foraging classes, but in the meantime, I wanted to get started and make the most of what my garden had to offer.

-Bolete mushrooms reproduce by dropping their seeds out of spores on the underside of the mushroom.
-The spores are a multitude of tiny tubes that face downwards out of which the seeds fall.
+Bolete mushrooms reproduce by dropping their spores out of a multitude of tubes that makes up the spongy underside of the mushroom.
 These mushrooms have a strong flavor that’s perfect for gravies, soups and curries.
 If you want to encourage the mushrooms to return, don’t pick them as I did (pictured above).
 I found out from my expert that I should have cut them at the stems and left the roots behind.

 Finally, don’t go foraging in flip-flops.
 Wear boots, socks and trousers.
 I found our bolete at the edge of our forest and then spent the rest of the afternoon researching and developing recipes, which you’ll find in the next post.